 It is, but you need to be careful about how you’re using it.
 If you are a man and are hoping to keep your testosterone levels up, it may not be your best bet.

-If you are a woman on the other hand, there doesn’t appear to be any issue with including tofu as part of your ketogenetic diet plan if it helps you stay on track and hit the macros you need.
+If you are a woman, on the other hand, there doesn’t appear to be an issue with including tofu as part of your ketogenetic diet plan if it helps you stay on track and hit the macros you need.

 Habito, Raymundo C., et al. “Effects of replacing meat with soyabean in the diet on sex hormone concentrations in healthy adult males.”
 British Journal of Nutrition 84.4 (2000): 557-563